poteresting/simpleMathCalculator/README.md

 # simpleMathCalculator
+Project : Maths expression Calculator

-Project : Using Regex to perform simple mathematical operation.
+Description: Using Regex to perform simple mathematical operations with input expression.
+Alternative to eval() function.

-The project can work on operators - (+, -, \*, /) and **demonstrate how eval() function works by using regex in python.**
+Note: The project can work on operators - (+, -, \*, /)

 Concept - Regex (regular expressions)